mawrukh/mawrukh/README.md

 ### Hi there 👋

 ## About Me
 I am a Software Engineer by Profession.
 I enjoy working with data and visualizations.
 I've got a passion for all things data, from statistics to visualizations and everything in between.
 Some might even call me a data whisperer, able to coax insights from even the most unruly datasets.
-When I'm not slinging code or poring over spreadsheets, you can usually find me exploring the great outdoors or searching for the perfect cup of coffee.
+When I'm not slinging code, you can usually find me exploring the great outdoors or searching for the perfect cup of coffee.
 In fact, I firmly believe that a well-brewed cup of coffee is essential to any successful data analysis session.

 I've got a keen eye for detail and a dedication to producing high-quality work.
 Whether I'm wrangling data or building out a dashboard, I'm always striving to deliver top-notch results.
 So if you're looking for a data rockstar who isn't afraid to bring a little personality to the table, look no further.
 Let's grab a cup of coffee (or three) and chat about how I can help you turn your data dreams into a reality.